silvhua/ChatGPT-sentiment-analysis/README.md

-# ChatGPT Sentiment Analysis of Facebook Group Comments
+# OpenAI GPT Sentiment Analysis of Facebook Group Comments

 # 1. Objective
 Engaging with the public through social media is important to the success of many online businesses.
 While social media makes it easier than ever for the public to engage with businesses, small business owners already have a lot on their plate outside of responding to social media queries and comments.
 While analyzing written text can be automated through machine learning, this traditionally requires extensive resources that most individuals and small businesses do not have.

-ChatGPT can classify natural language data, a task that has traditionally required the the training and deployment of machine learning models.
+OpenAI's GPT 3.5 model can classify natural language data, a task that has traditionally required the the training and deployment of machine learning models.

-The goal of this project is to **determine how well ChatGPT performs at text classification**.
-Specifically, I wanted to conceptually show whether **ChatGPT can improve the workflow of small businesses** that use social media.
+The goal of this project is to **determine how well OpenAI's GPT 3.5 model performs at text classification**.
+Specifically, I wanted to conceptually show whether **GPT 3.5 can improve the workflow of small businesses** that use social media.

-Here are the three tasks I asked ChatGPT to perform using comments posts in a Facebook group:
+Here are the three tasks I asked GPT 3.5 to perform using comments posts in a Facebook group:
 1. `sentiment`: Label the sentiment as "positive", "neutral", or "negative".
 2. `emotion`: Identify the main emotion.
 3. `respond`: Recommend whether or not the Facebook group administrator/business owner should quickly respond to the comment.